lxRbckl/Project-PasCam-4/README.md

 ## Project PasCam 4
 > Camouflage your passwords with a Discord bot.
+Show function added.
 Fall 2020.

 ### Installation
 ```